 An interesting thought I’ve had – A lot of people are thinking, “Oh dials and buttons, it’s so retro, video guys don’t need that, it’s obviously a photo-first camera.”
 First off, they are not “retro dials,” they are ‘heritage dials.” 🙂

-But actually, if you’re filming yourself, having all the controls on top of the camera, instead of a menu that you can only access via the back of the camera, makes a ton of sense.
+But if you’re filming yourself, having all the controls on top of the camera instead of a menu that you can only access via the back of the camera makes a ton of sense.

 Auto Focus

-I think Canon still has a more constant focus system, but we’re kind of splitting hairs here at this point in 2023 comparing autofocus.
+I think Canon still has a more constant focus system, but we’re splitting hairs here at this point in 2023, comparing autofocus.

 Also, what’s often ignored is the number of phase-detection points.
-Canon R6 uses 1053 Phase Detection points, the Zf uses 273.
-This is why you don’t quite get the focus resolution and accuracy as Canon, but, you’re punching fewer holes in your sensor as a byproduct which should give the Nikon sensors superior image quality and you won’t have as bad of issues with “star eating” or “detail eating” as you do with the Sony and Canon cameras.
+Canon R6 uses 1053 Phase Detection points, while the Zf uses 273.
+This is why you don’t quite get the focus resolution and accuracy as Canon, but you’re punching fewer holes in your sensor as a byproduct, which should give the Nikon sensors superior image quality.
+You won’t have as bad of issues with “star eating” or “detail eating” as you do with the Sony and Canon cameras.

-You almost certainly will not get as good AF with the Zf compared to the Z8 because the sensor readout speed is slower.
-The Z8 has a 4ms sensor.
-I imagine the Zf is probably in the 15ms range.
+You almost certainly will not get as good AF with the Zf as with the Z8 because the sensor readout speed is slower.
+The Z8 has a 4-ms sensor, while I imagine the Zf is probably in the 15-ms range.
 Also, I will remind you that different lenses perform better than others when dealing with Autofocus.

 Why I Call It The Fujifilm Killer

 I think Nikon did retro here better than Fujifilm has ever done.
-The new X-T4 and X-T5 cameras don’t feel as premium as the X-T3, I wanted to buy an X-T5 but after renting one, I just didn’t love it.
+The new X-T4 and X-T5 cameras are less premium than the X-T3.
+I wanted to buy an X-T5 but didn’t love it after renting one.
 Fujifilm has shifted all the premium builds and accessories over to the X-H2 line.
 And even the X-T5 only looks modern, just with dials.

-Honestly, I think the Nikon Zf in terms of having a classic “heritage” look, is much better compared to anything Fujifilm has.
-However, I have to say for modern cameras, I don’t think anything looks better than the GFX100 II right now.
-One of the prettiest cameras I’ve ever seen.
+Honestly, I think the Nikon Zf has a much better classic “heritage” look than Fujifilm’s.
+However, I have to say that for modern cameras, I don’t think anything looks better than the GFX100 II right now—one of the prettiest cameras I’ve ever seen.

-So for the APS-C line, this puts Fujifilm in a tough spot.
-The Nikon Zf is full frame, yes a Fujifilm X-T5 is cheaper and does have some better specs, but a lot of Fujifilm shooters aren’t chasing specs.
-Also, comparable Fujifilm lenses are often more expensive, and sometimes less expensive than what you can get for Nikon.
-So you potentially might not really be saving that much money with APS-C if at all depending on what lens kit you decide to build out.
+So, for the APS-C line, this puts Fujifilm in a tough spot.
+The Nikon Zf is full frame, and yes, a Fujifilm X-T5 is cheaper and does have some better specs, but a lot of Fujifilm shooters aren’t chasing specs.
+Also, comparable Fujifilm lenses are often more expensive and sometimes less expensive than what you can get for Nikon.
+So, depending on what lens kit you decide to build out, you might not save that much money with APS-C, if at all.

 I say all that as a Fuji shooter.
 Even though I sold half my Fujifilm cameras, I still own three.
-I just find myself grabbing my Nikon gear, more and more compared to my Fujifilm gear.
-Unless it’s the X100V or X-Pro2 since I love that form factor.
+I grab my Nikon gear more than my Fujifilm gear—unless it’s the X100V or X-Pro2 since I love that form factor.

-It’s just starting to feel like Nikon did Fujifilm better than Fujifilm.
-Except for film simulators, but I got you covered there with my LR presets.
+It’s just starting to feel like Nikon did Fujifilm better than Fujifilm—except for film simulators, which I covered with my LR presets.

 Nikon Zf Final Thoughts

-The Z6 was one of my all-time favorite cameras with my all-time favorite renderings.
-Anyone who buys the Zf will likely be blown away by the colors and just the tonality of the images.
+The Z6 was one of my all-time favorite cameras, and its renderings were among my all-time favorite.
+Anyone who buys the Zf will likely be blown away by the colors and tonality of the images.

-If Nikon throws the Z7 sensor in this body, I would buy it immediately.
+If Nikon were to include the Z7 sensor in this body, I would buy it immediately.
 I really hope they do.
-I bet I’m not the only one thinking that as well.
-This would make such a great Landscape camera.
+I bet I’m not the only one thinking that.
+This would make a great Landscape camera.

 All in all, Nikon has really impressed me with the Zf.
 It exceeded my expectations, especially with its range of color options, stylish design, and modern video codecs.
-While I would have preferred a standard screen, the functionality of the top dials and the slimmer design make the flip-out screen kind of work better here than any other cameras in their lineup.
+While I would have preferred a standard screen, the functionality of the top dials and the slimmer design make the flip-out screen work better here than in any other camera in Nikon’s lineup.